Read Mr. Perry's entire play by clicking the red title-block above. Its purpose was explained in the foreword.

 Among the student organizations there was a Rural Sociology Club, established by the college president in 1911.
 The Sociology Club notes, in the 1917 Yearbook, "During the winter quarter, the club arranged for a the Dramatic Club to give another production of the rural life play, 'A Vision of the Homeland,' in order that all of the students might see it."
 And, just like that, we've discovered one of those scores of thousands who inspired rural education.

 Oliver C. Perry was a 29-year-old sophomore at the Kirksville Normal School when he wrote "A Vision of the Homeland, A Play of the Open Country."
 It was a class project, an annual competition, administered by the head of the English Depatment.
 The play itself is available to us through the miracle of the Internet.
-It tells, thick with dialect, about a struggle between local farmers who don't see the benefit of all that "book larnin'," and the enlightened educators waging thier grim fight for the future.
+It tells, thick with dialect, about a struggle between local farmers who don't see the benefit of all that "book larnin'," and plucky educators grasping at a better future.
 In the end the rustic impulses are modified, and school is affirmed.

 The play was performed thirteen times by the Kirksville Dramatic Club during the 1916-1917 term.
-They used "Twin Ford" automobiles, an innovation for 1916, and visited nine other Missouri towns, and even ventured as far as Lincoln, Nebraska.
+They used "Twin Ford" automobiles, novel in 1916, and visited nine other Missouri towns, venturing as far as Lincoln, Nebraska.
 Over the next few years various handbooks on education urged local schools to consider staging the play for their own locale, and some did.
-Its message was simple, "education is a good thing," and the thesis was still just controversial enough to make it entertaining, but not insulting.
+Its message was simple, "education is a good thing," and the thesis was just controversial enough to make it entertaining, but not insulting.
 The thick dialect probably went a long way in convincing the audiences that the play's villains, ignorant local farmers who eventually see the light, were based on "those other people," not them.

 Who was this Oliver C. Perry?
 Did he go on to a literary life?
 Did he become a successful educator?
 He became momentarily famous in 1916, in a small Missouri district.
 How did fame sit on his shoulders?
-Alas, Mr. Perry is one of those whom Yeats saluted with his famous line, "Who've learned to troop with those the world's forgot, and copy their proud steady gaze."
+Alas, Mr. Perry is one of those whom Yeats saluted with his famous line, "To troop with those the world's forgot, and copy their proud steady gaze."

 The North Missouri Normal School in Kirksville, Missouri, joined a long tradition of world-wide teacher-education in 1867.
 Joseph Baldwin founded it as a private institution, and since 1870 it has been supported by the state as an educator of educators.
 Baldwin went on to Texas as the President of the Huntsville Normal School, eventually retiring from the University of Texas in Austin.
 The Kirksville school, now known as Truman State, has had several name changes, but has retained its focus on teacher education.